Today, I’ll share a few tips to help you exercise your dog when you’re sick. On that note – I hope you’ll get better soon!

 How To Exercise Your Dog When You’re Sick: Bottom Line

 Finding yourself depleted of energy does not necessarily mean that your dog’s energy level will go through the roof.

-They can still get a decent amount of exercise by applying some of the life hacks I mentioned – ranging from hiring a professional dog walker to throwing the ball or letting them run up and down stairs.
+They can still get a decent amount of exercise by applying some of the life hacks I mentioned in this blog post.

 ***Feel better soon!***

 How do you exercise your dog when you’re sick?
 As always, we’d love to hear from you in our comment section!

 - 10 Ways To Entertain Your Dog When You’re Stuck Inside

 - How to Make Your Raw-Fed Dog Eat Slower

 - The Wooly Snuffle Mat: A Dog Food Puzzle for All Size Dogs

 - Avoiding Bloat in Dogs: When NOT to Exercise Your Dog